rockphotog/rawtass/README.md

 Rawtass is a native macOS application built with Swift and SwiftUI, optimized for Apple Silicon Macs.

+## Development plan

+Make a fast image viewer for (compressed) raw images, especially the compressed raw formats for Nikon Z (HE/HE* formats) and Fujifilm X camera/sensors, which is not supported by native MacOS.
+The app should work as a Finder extension.

+The Nikon HE/HE* compressed raw formats are patented and specifications is not easily available per now.

 ## Development Environment Setup

 ### Prerequisites